russfeld/russfeld.me/content/projects/recording/index.md

 * My camera always makes me look a bit too pale, so I manually adjust the **white balance** of my camera to around 4500.
 (Right-click on the camera under Sources -> Properties -> Configure Video for me, but I'm not sure all cameras provide that same level of control - consult your camera documentation.)
 * I also had to manually configure my camera in the Sources section of OBS to default to a full HD resolution of 1920x1080.

 There are lots of good tutorials online for setting up and configuring OBS.
-Here's one from [Techer's Tech](https://www.youtube.com/watch?v=gdqOXl6lFB0).
+Here's one from [Teacher's Tech](https://www.youtube.com/watch?v=gdqOXl6lFB0).

 ### Recording Tips